Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 From the Oriental Antiquities department, Egyptian Antiquities department, Roman & Etruscan department to the Greek Antiquities, there is a variety of antiques to see in the mega museum.

-Though there is a lot to see in the Louvre, the most impressive paintings to see atop the Mona Lisa are the “Liberty Leading the People by Eugene Delacroix and “the Wedding at Cana” by Paola Veronese.
+Though there is a lot to see in the Louvre, the most impressive paintings to see atop the Mona Lisa are the “Liberty Leading the People by Eugene Delacroix, “the Wedding at Cana” by Paola Veronese, and my personal favorite, the “Coronation of Napoleon I” by Jacques-Louis David.

 However, it’s not just the impressive paintings and sculptures that draw all those crowds, but also the impressive architecture it depicts.